 - Clitoral abnormalities: these are generally rare; agenesis is extremely rare and is double clitoris or bifid clitoris.
 Hypertrophy can be associated with a number of intersex disorders.

-- This includes Turner syndrome and wide range of chromosomal anomalies characterised by the absence of two X chromosomes with the required critical zones.
+- This includes Turner syndrome and a wide range of chromosomal anomalies characterised by the absence of two X chromosomes with the required critical zones.

-- This results in the production of streak ovaries, and is associated with a number of other somatic abnormalities.
+- This results in the production of streak ovaries and is associated with a number of other somatic abnormalities.

 - No single clinical feature can distinguish true hermaphroditism from other forms of intersexuality with firm diagnosis possible after ultrasound and hormone assay.